Ein Projekt der Behörde für Kultur und Medien und der Hamburg Kreativ Gesellschaft.

 Innovation in the music industry

-We believe in the innovativeness of passionate founders and start-ups in the music and media industry.
-Our Music WorX support programme provides an elementary component of a functioning ecosystem for the music industry.
-We take advantage of the strengths of the Hamburg industry with its large labels, publishing houses and media houses, international conferences and festivals as well as the dynamic start-up scene, to create the best possible breeding ground for the inventive talent of the music business.
+The music industry is a complex ecosystem.
+Diverse and variable producer and user interests favour the emergence of new business ideas.
+With the Music WorX funding programme, we provide an elementary building block for the industry to actively shape its own change.
+We use the strengths of Hamburg's music industry, with its large labels, publishing houses and media houses, international conferences and festivals as well as the dynamic start-up scene, to create the best possible breeding ground for the ingenuity of the music business.

 The founders Markus Schwarzer and Jakob Höflich convinced the expert jury with the presentation of their app Groovecat, which enables users to combine photos and music into personal music moments.
 The photos, backed with music, can be shared with friends and acquaintances and stored in personal albums.